templep/templep.github.io/index.md

 # Research Activities

+## WestOps (ANR TSIA)
+The WestOps project is funded by the French National Agency for Research (ANR) and gather the DiverSE team as well as two industrial partners:
+ 1) [Kereval](https://www.kereval.com/), a small to medium-sized company located in Brittany (just next to Rennes), and specialized in software testing and requirements engineering.
+Their focus was more on systems designed for medical activities, but they are turning more and more onto AI-based systems.
+ 2) [Ouest-France](https://www.ouest-france.fr/) is a French newspaper company located in Rennes and targeted the west of France for their audience.
+For years now, they know the importance of research for their activities, especially to help them sort and search in their content that grows more and more every day.
+They have regular meetings with some members of IRISA (recently, a common lab has been created to facilitate their interactions).

+The WestOps project is born from the observation of both Inria and Kereval that AI models are now subject to changes over time.
+They can adapt to these changes by retraining.
+Yet, it may not be sufficient, as abrupt and big changes can occur almost instantly.
+In addition, triggering retraining is usually done in an automatic way, but when should this be done?
+The WestOps project tries to investigate these questions and ensure the quality of AI models evolving over time in an automated way.
+It targets also a real world application as Ouest-France is willing to apply directly the results of WestOps to their automated pipelines and thus improve their product and processing chain.

 ## EoS VeriLearn Project
 The EoS VeriLearn Project is a blue sky project trying to think about how Machine Learning and other Artificial Intelligence techniques can be tested and/or verified.